shaunfg/im-feeling-ponche.io/README.md

 ## 🎯 What is a Ponche?

-A musical break in Cuban music (salsa, son, timba) where the music pauses dramatically.
-Dancers hit their moves at these crucial moments!
+A musical hit in Cuban music that happens on the 8, usually dramatically.
+This hit is classified from the minds from [Rueda Con Ritmo](https://www.ruedaconritmo.com/) in San Francisco.

 ## 🚀 Live Demo